Business Relief

 Supporting UK business

-By investing in Business Relief qualifying companies, you are directly supporting UK businesses, often these companies can be smaller or family-run enterprises
+By investing in Business Relief-qualifying companies, you are directly supporting UK businesses, often these companies are smaller or family-run enterprises

 Downing Estate Planning Service

-The Downing Estate Planning Service looks to provide full IHT relief after two years by investing in Business Relief-qualifying businesses predominantly in two sectors: asset-backed trading businesses (such as care homes) and renewable energy & infrastructure.
+The Downing Estate Planning Service aims to provide IHT relief after two years by investing in BR-qualifying businesses and targets steady returns of 3-4.5% each year.
+We invest in businesses that matter across our two strategies.

 Downing AIM Estate Planning Service

-The Downing AIM Estate Planning Service looks to provide full IHT relief after two years.
-The Service looks to provide growth by investing in a diversified portfolio of 25-40 companies that are listed on the Alternative Investment Market (AIM).
+The Downing AIM Estate Planning Service looks to provide IHT relief after two years through a diversified portfolio of companies that are listed on AIM (the Alternative Investment Market).
+We seek attractive investment opportunities in growth companies.

 Downing AIM ISA

-Downing’s estate planning solutions offer you the chance to invest in businesses that we believe qualify for Business Relief, allowing you to get inheritance tax relief on your investment.
+Downing’s estate planning solutions offer investors the chance to invest in BR-qualifying assets, allowing them to get inheritance tax relief on their investments.

 Investment risks

-The value of your investment can fluctuate.
-Shares in smaller companies can be harder to sell than in larger companies that are quoted on the stock exchange, and may fluctuate more too.
+The value of your investment can go down as well as up.
+Also, shares in smaller companies can be harder to sell and can be more volatile (the value may go up and down more) than larger companies quoted on a main stock exchange.

 How to invest